HumanAgainstMachine/WindowsLab/README.md

 **Windows Lab**
 a computer lab where the administrator operates.
 Computers are equipped with Windows OS (10 or 11) and are connected to the same LAN.

-**Admin computer**
+**Main computer**
-the computer that the administrator uses to run commands on lab computers.
+the computer that the administrator uses to run remote cmdlets on lab computers.

 **Lab computer**
-a computer available in the lab, remote-controlled from the Admin computer.
+a computer available in the lab, remote-controlled from the Main computer.
 Lab computers have similar hardware and software characteristics.

 **Lab User Account**
 a local user account created on each lab computer with the same: `username`, `password`, and account type (Standard User or Administrator).